riceissa/issarice.com/wiki/quotes.md

 created: 2024-02-12
 date: 2024-02-12
 ---
+This page keeps track of some quotes I've especially liked over the years (not all of the quotes speak to me currently, but I won't remove any of them).
+It started out as the "favorite quotes" section on my [[Facebook]] profile, but I moved it to my website because I'm afraid Facebook will get rid of that section at some point (as it did with religion and political affiliation).

-> In a useful conversation [...] there is a double coincidence of wants.
+> In a useful conversation \[...] there is a double coincidence of wants.
 You have to be interested in what I have to say; I have to be interested in what you have to say.
 This is an important reason why people with conventional interests *seem* more socially intelligent.
 Even if they don't check whether their audience cares, it probably does.
 >
 > ---[Bryan Caplan](http://econlog.econlib.org/archives/2009/06/how_i_raised_my.html)